 - Non Study Abroad/Exchange Study Options

 Most of the courses taught at SOAS are available for Study Abroad/Exchange Students.
 Please note that Independent study projects, dissertations and extended essays are not suitable for Study Abroad/Exchange students.
 You can view the list of courses by clicking through the links below.
 Please be sure to check multiple links as certain topics (e.g. Buddhism) will be found across many different departments.
+If there is an asterisk (*) next to one of the departments, please scroll below to see if there are any restrictions on specific courses.

 Africa | Undergraduate Courses | Postgraduate Courses